 - spinach– or any leafy green.
 Arugula would be a great alternative!

 - pomegranate seeds– which you can de-seed in advance.
-See my method in this How to Eat a Pomegranate post!

 - gouda– I went for a regular gouda, but you could be adventurous and try different flavors!
 If you can’t find gouda, goat cheese or feta cheese would be a delicious alternative.